Quick Summary:

 CI/CD Automation:

 Azure DevOps revolves around Continuous Integration (CI) and Continuous Deployment (CD), which is pivotal for Microservices development.
-CI/CD pipelines automate the software release process, enabling swift development, testing, and deployment of Microservices.
+CI/CD pipelines automate the software release, enabling swift microservices development, testing, and deployment.
 This automation mitigates errors and expedites the overall development lifecycle.

 Infrastructure as Code (IaaC):